Departmental External Reviews

 - Self-Study Conclusions: What is the department’s own “pre-review” assessment of the strengths and weaknesses of its program(s), especially in regards to curriculum, sequencing of courses, teaching practices and scholarship?

 - Agenda for External Review: What general and specific issues or questions does the department wish the external reviewers to examine?
 What does the department hope to gain from the external review?
 How does the department compare to other departments at similar colleges?
-At this point, the department should identify the significant issues with respect to curriculum, major requirements, interdisciplinary commitments, personnel issues, philosophical disputes, future directions for the department, scholarship, and the like it would like the external review to address and draft a charge to the review team.
+At this point, the department should identify the significant issues with respect to curriculum, major requirements, interdisciplinary commitments, personnel issues, philosophical disputes, future directions for the department, scholarship, and other issues it would like the external review to address and draft a charge to the review team.

 These items are to be shared with the Dean and the external reviewers.